DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-2-ect-self-study-activities.md

 - what evidence you still need to collect e.g.

-  - overhead evidence – you didn’t collect this deliberately, but it was there
+  - overhead evidence – you didn't collect this deliberately, but it was there
   - unexpected evidence – for outcomes you did not anticipate

 So, this week you might divide your time between collecting this wider evidence and making inferences from it (such as you did in your mentor meeting last week), and analysing the broader impacts of the inquiry on yourself.
 Remember, the evidence you should look for first is that which is near to hand.